Postgraduate Diploma in Genomic Medicine and Healthcare

-The Postgraduate Diploma in Genomic Medicine and Healthcare aims to equip graduates with critical knowledge and understanding of genomic medicine.
+Our part-time Postgraduate Diploma in Genomic Medicine aims to equip graduates with critical knowledge and understanding of genomic medicine.
 Graduates will be able to apply knowledge for direct clinical benefit and future study.
-Our course also caters to the educational needs of a primary and secondary care audience, and is the only one of its kind that is completely accessible online.
+Our distance learning genetics course also caters to the educational needs of primary and secondary care health professionals, and is the only university-validated course of its kind that is completely accessible online.

-On completion of the Genomic Medicine and Healthcare Postgraduate Diploma you will demonstrate:
+On completion of the Postgraduate Diploma in Genomic Medicine and Healthcare you will demonstrate:

 - A systematic understanding of genetics and genomic factors in human diseases.